A core workforce management solution for rota planning that simple and smart.

 Across conversations with senior leaders in retail, hospitality and other high-variability sectors, a consistent pattern is emerging:

-In this senior panel discussion, we’ll explore:
+In this senior panel discussion, we explored:

 This session brings together senior leaders with direct experience and expertise in navigating workforce pressure - from both sides of the table.